Hix Oyster and Fish House – In Memoriam

 A platter of fresh oysters is the best way to start.
 There were Natives from Brownsea and Loch Ryan plus Rocks from Portland, Malden and the Camel Estuary.
 These came on a bed of bladderwrack; they needed nothing more adding to their creamy succulence.
 However, lemon, mignonette and Tabasco were all pressed into service.
 For me, the Brownsea’s edged it, but all were delicious, especially in the company of a glass of Lustau’s salty Papirusa Manzanilla sherry.
 Indeed, there are few better pairings.

 I found the main course of Thornback Ray irresistible, perfectly cooked in a rich sauce of butter and capers.
-The culinary highlight of the evening though was Silver Mullet served on a bed of spiced split peas, with cumin being a subtle and memorable foil for this oilier fish.
+However, the culinary highlight of the evening was Silver Mullet served on a bed of spiced split peas, with cumin being a subtle and memorable foil for this oilier fish.

 These dishes lived up to the Hix philosophy of ultra-fresh ingredients skilfully cooked and presented without flounces.
 They came with side orders of samphire and tomato salad.
 Perhaps the samphire was just a little too wilted.
 In compensation, there were several varieties of tomato, visually artful and offering surprisingly different flavours.
 To drink we settled on excellent glasses of Côtes du Luberon Blanc from Perrin’s La Vieille Ferme and a Picpoul de Pinet by Domaine Félines Jourdan.

-Now for dessert.
-There was Chocolate mousse, a masterclass in intensity.
-This was admirably washed down by a glass of 2005 Maury from Domaine des Schistes.
+Now for dessert; chocolate mousse, a masterclass in intensity, with glasses of 2005 Maury from Domaine des Schistes.

 The wine list